Skip to main content

 QI 1.1 Supports principals in reducing the achievement gap relative to First Nation and Métis students by making inter-agency connections, providing in-services in relation to treaty education, family literacy and partnership initiatives.

-QI 1.2 Provides support to the Superintendent of Learning Services regarding mathematics education.
+QI 1.2 Provides support to the Superintendent of Learning Services regarding Treaty Education Mandate.

 QI 1.3 Identifies trends and issues related to First Nation and Métis student achievement to inform the setting of the individual school Learning Improvement Plans and the Division Strategic Plan and make recommendations to the Superintendent of Learning Services.